ezrizhu/www/content/home.md

-My name is *Ezri*, I am a senior at the [Stevens Institute of Technology](https://www.stevens.edu/school-engineering-science/departments/computer-science) finishing my degree in *Computer Science*, I am also currently working for a small team working on DevOps and HPC clusters for a small engineering firm.
+My name is *Ezri*, I am a senior at the [Stevens Institute of Technology](https://www.stevens.edu/school-engineering-science/departments/computer-science) finishing my degree in *Computer Science*.
+I am also currently working for a small team working on DevOps and HPC clusters for a small engineering firm.

 In my free time, I enjoy reading, writing my blog, and skateboarding around the